-For the purposes of the Aquatic Code, infection with abalone herpesvirus (AbHV) means infection with the herpesvirus known to cause disease in abalone.
+For the purposes of the Aquatic Code, infection with abalone herpesvirus (AbHV) means infection with the pathogenic agent Haliotid herpesvirus 1 (HaHV-1), of the Genus Aurivirus and Family Malacoherpesviridae.

 Information on methods for diagnosis is provided in the Aquatic Manual.